Here’s My Asparagus Tart with Camembert & Phyllo (So Simple, So Fancy!)

 • Unwrap the camembert and slice the whole wheel into ¼-inch slices.
 Set aside.

 • Remove the phyllo dough sheets from the package.
-Working quickly, fold them like you might a napkin and begin stacking on the skinny side.
-You’re going for an accordion-style, “file folder” appearance.
-They may begin to slide because of the nonstick spray, but we will straighten them up as we tuck cheese and veg into the folds.
+Working very quickly, fold them like you might a napkin and begin stacking on the skinny side of the casserole dish.
+You’re going for a loose, messy, accordion-style, “file folder” appearance.
+They may begin to slide because of the nonstick spray, but we will straighten them up as we tuck cheese and asparagus into the folds.
+(See photos above for help.)

 • Once all the phyllo is arranged in the casserole dish, begin tucking in portions of the asparagus deeply throughout until all of the asparagus is used.

 • Do the same for slices of the camembert, tucking a slice here and there, between folds, like a bookmark in a book.
 If the phyllo sheets have slid so that they are laying flat, lift and rearrange.
-The presence of cheese, asparagus and other sheets of phyllo should help hold these layers up.
+The presence of cheese, asparagus and other sheets of phyllo should help hold these layers up as you build.

-• Melt the butter in a microwave-safe dish.
-Use a pastry brush to add the melted butter all over the surface.
+• Once the dish is filled with phyllo, camembert and asparagus: Use a pastry brush to "paint" the melted butter all over the surface.

-• Pour the egg and sour cream mixture evenly over the surface.
+• Pour the egg and sour cream mixture evenly over the surface, using a bowl scraper to get out as much as can and smooth it over the surface of the folds.

 • Bake for about 15 to 20 minutes.
 A knife in the center should come out clean.